rpotesmangra11/note-react-app/README.md

 # Note App

-This is a note-taking application built with React.
+This is a note-taking application built with React with the end goal to set up a whole test automation CI/CD pipeline.

 ## Frontend